AlperenBgrBsr/AlperenBsr/README.md

 # AlperenBsr
-CS Major currently a Freshman at Bilkent University, passionate about Maths
+CS Major, currently a Freshman at Bilkent University, passionate about maths and physics